NinjaGrandmaster/Linked-List-C/README.md

 # Linked-List-C

-Simple linked list written in c
+Simple and complex example of a linked list written in c.